klamike/btt-healthchecks/README.md

 5. Replace `INSERT_YOUR_API_KEY_HERE` with your [healthchecks.io](http://www.healthchecks.io) API key.
 6. At the very bottom, set Alternate Color Regex to `^down`.
 7. Configure Common attributes to fit your theme!

+## To do:

+- Multiple projects
+- Job-specific status widgets